 Ekaterina Sedia presents a world divided between the Mechanics and Alchemists.
 This is a tale packed with humanoid robots

 In Whitechapel Gods SM Peters presents an alternative version of London where the Whitechapel area has been taken over by mechanized beings, overseen by Mama Engine and Grandfather Clock.
 Humanity has tried to resist these mechanical beings in the past, and the story shows a new rebellion by a group of humans.
 The Victorian setting is archetypal steampunk and the depictions of mechanical beings and the Gods who oversee them will be admired by fans of the genre.

 By Paul Di Fillippo

 Paul Di Filippo’s Steampunk trilogy offers three creative tales set in a Victorian world where machinery and science interact in novel and intriguing ways.
 The characters draw from a mixture of real historical figures and those created by the author.
-The Steampunk Trilogy pushes the boundaries of the genre, and is not afraid to use shocking and unexpected subject matter to grip and surprise the reader.
+The Steampunk Trilogy pushes the boundaries of the

 By Katie MacAlister

 Steamed is best described as a steampunk romance which makes use of conventional steampunk tropes to tell the tale of a scientist transported back into the Victorian era.
 This allows him to not only experience the usual steampunk favorites, such as fantastical vehicles and devices, but also to meet a classic corset wearing steampunk heroine.
 Steamed will appeal to fans of the steampunk genre as well as readers gripped by human centered drama.